-- 3.10.6 The Borough contains one tributary of the River Thames the River Hogsmill, but also a number of underground springs.
+- 3.8.6 The Borough contains one tributary of the River Thames the River Hogsmill, but also a number of underground springs.
 Although the Environment Agency has identified the vast majority of the Borough as not being at risk from flooding, it is important to provide protection for those areas that are.
-Planning Policy Guidance 25: Development and Flood Risk, states that the susceptibility of land to flooding is a material planning consideration.
+Planning Policy Statement 25: Development and Flood Risk, states that all forms of flooding and their impact on the natural and built environment are material planning considerations.
 With the impact of climate change being likely to increase the incidence of flooding and extreme weather events, it is important the plan takes full account of the issue.
-The Council recognises that the avoidance and management of flood risk can make a positive contribution to the development of sustainable communities. - 3.10.7 The Environment Agency's floodplain maps show the limits of the floodplain.
+The Council recognises that the avoidance and management of flood risk can make a positive contribution to the development of sustainable communities. - 3.8.7 The Environment Agency's floodplain maps show the limits of the floodplain.
 The general extent is shown diagrammatically on the key diagram.
 The maps show the best available information but are only indicative and are not intended to be the sole basis on which planning decisions are made.
 Local issues and circumstances, such as culverts and potential obstructions, also need to be considered.
-The Environment Agency has recommended the inclusion of an 8 meter-wide "buffer zone" around the River Hogsmill and its tributaries.
-The inclusion of the area surrounding the Hogsmill as an area of "Strategic Open Space" will help contribute towards this objective which will be covered in the Site Allocations DPD.
+The Environment Agency has recommended the inclusion of an 8 meter-wide 'buffer zone' around the River Hogsmill and its tributaries.
+The inclusion of the area surrounding the Hogsmill as an area of 'Strategic Open Space' will help contribute towards this objective which will be covered in the Site Allocations DPD. - 3.8.8 PPS25 states that flood risk assessment should be carried out to the appropriate degree at all levels of the planning process.
+The Council has taken account of flood risk throughout the preparation of the Core Strategy.
+The Council will conduct a Strategic Flood Risk Assessment to inform later Development Plan Documents where specific allocations will be made.
+Where appropriate, site-specific flood risk assessments will be required to accompany planning applications.
+In line with PPS25 the Council will apply the risk based sequential test and exception test when allocating development sites.